 Upon entering the premises of the main temple of Omkareshwar, a narrow path followed by a fleet of stairs downwards leads to the sanctum sanctorum.

-The Omkareshwar jyotirlinga is perenially offered water through a pipe and its uniqueness lies in the absence of the cupola.
+The Omkareshwar jyotirlinga is offered water perennially, through a pipe, while its uniqueness lies in the absence of the cupola.

 However, a glimpse of the jyotirlinga is more of a ‘blink and miss’, due to the crowd of devotees, who swamp the sanctum sanctorum in huge numbers.